10 Reasons to Go on An Italian River Cruise

 Day 7 – Breakfast and transfers

-While we’ve mentioned ten reasons to cruise Italy by river, there are, of course, so many more reasons – but half the fun is discovering them for yourself!
-Everyone will have a different highlight and that’s the beauty of this mode of travel.
-If you’re attracted to small groups, slow paced travel with fine dining, excellent accommodation and attentive crew, then barge cruising is definitely for you.
+While we’ve mentioned ten reasons to cruise Italy by river and canal, there are, of course, so many more reasons – but half the fun is discovering them for yourself!
+Everyone will have a different highlight, and that’s the beauty of this mode of travel.
+If you’re attracted to small groups, slow-paced travel with fine dining, excellent accommodation and an attentive crew, then luxury river cruising is definitely for you.

 Let’s Talk Italy Cruises